 The nature of your association makes it so that everyone in the room has at least one thing in common, so you have a great head start on your rapport-building mission.

-If you already have one but you’re not seeing engagement, what can you do to make coming back to your online space an every day occurrence?
+If you already have one but aren’t seeing engagement, what can you do to make coming back to your online space an every day occurrence?